 First, let’s take a look at some popular search plugins in WordPress.
 Then, we’ll learn about if they have pros, cons, and meet your needs.

-SearchWP is a premium plugin (99$/year) that specializes in searching.
+SearchWP is a premium plugin (99$/year) that specializes in search.
 The best advantage of this plugin is allowing us to search from many custom fields and set the weight to them (thereby knowing what are more important fields).
 Hence, the search results will be the most appropriate to what users are looking for.

 When using SearchWP, you can use the default WordPress searching form.
 It doesn’t have the searching suggestion feature.
 To include the suggestion, you should install the SearchWP Live Ajax Search plugin.
 However, this plugin has a slow suggesting speed because it uses the Ajax of WordPress.
-Therefore, if you want to use SearchWP, you should have a good hosting/server to have better suggested speed.
+Therefore, if you want to use SearchWP, you should have a good hosting/server to have better-suggested speed.

 Relevanssi is another famous plugin for searching.
 Same as SearchWP, it supports searching from custom fields and setting the weight.
 It also supports fuzzy search.
 It means that if you don’t enter complete keywords, it still returns the items that match your partial words.

 However, the UI of Relevanssi is not as good as the one of Search WP.
-It also doesn’t support search results suggesting.
+It also doesn’t support the search results suggesting.
 If you want this feature, you can combine SearchWP Live Ajax Search with Relevanssi, as the SearchWP does.

 Relevanssi also has a PRO version ($99/year) with some advanced features such as searching from PDF, DOCX, or content of terms.
 However, these features are not so impressive.